American’s Fourth Amendment rights are our best defense against a government-sponsored surveillance state.

 While it’s always possible, U.S. citizens have a powerful weapon against it: the Fourth Amendment to our Constitution.
 It’s our best line of defense against a government-sponsored surveillance state.

-The Fourth Amendment prohibits unreasonable searches and seizures of “persons, houses, papers and effects.”
+Our Fourth Amendment rights prohibit unreasonable searches and seizures of “persons, houses, papers and effects.”
 That last term, “effects,” means personal possessions, which includes cell phones, computers, vehicles, and every other article of moveable property.

 However, there are big differences between the government searching or seizing someone’s physical property, and the government searching, seizing, or viewing someone’s digital “property.”
-That’s why multiple courts are in the process of deciding what digital privacy the Fourth Amendment protects.
+That’s why multiple courts are in the process of deciding what digital privacy our Fourth Amendment rights protects.

 For example, does a police department need a search warrant for investigators to track who people call and what they search for on their phone in a crowded area?
 A couple of years ago, the Supreme Court ruled that a law enforcement agency could not seize the cell site location records of bank robbery suspects without a warrant.
 But the Court limited its decision by stating that it was “a narrow one.”